-If you’re working in construction, the government run Construction Industry Scheme can make your life easier and can be the difference between paying 20% and 30% tax!
+If you’re working in construction, the government-run Construction Industry Scheme can make your life easier.
+It can also be the difference between paying 20% and 30% tax!
 However, working out whether or not you qualify for CIS can be confusing.
 We’re here to help by giving you six questions to ask yourself when considering CIS subcontracting.

 1. Will you be working in the UK?